-If the argument is a literal object specification (literalObjectSpec), Topaz regards it as matching the result if the two are equal (=).
+If anObjectSpec is specified as a String or Symbol (enclosed in single quotes and/or with a leading #), then it will be regarded as matching if the result if the two are equal (=).

-If the argument is an object specification (ObjectSpec), Topaz regards it as matching the result if the two are identical (==).
+Otherwise, Topaz regards it as matching the result if the two are identical (==).